 Sometimes, Spice is a combination of dried herbs, and other times it may be crushed leaves of a common household plant or garden bush.
 The leaves are sprayed with chemicals known as cannabimimetics that produce a high effect similar to that of tetrahydrocannabinol, also known as THC.

-There aren’t many discriminatory factors when it comes to who abuses Spice.
+There aren’t many discriminatory factors when it comes to who misuses Spice.
 Age, however, is the biggest determinant.
-Statistics show that young people are more likely to experiment with or abuse this drug.
-It is the third most commonly abused drug among America’s high schoolers, per the Partnership for Drug-Free Kids.
+Statistics show that young people are more likely to experiment with or misuse this drug.
+It is the third most commonly misused drug among America’s high schoolers, per the Partnership for Drug-Free Kids.

-Males appear to be more likely to abuse this drug than females.
-The National Institute on Drug Abuse notes the results of a 2012 survey in which 14 percent of high school males used Spice, compared to 8 percent of their female peers.
-Abuse extends to those even younger than high school, as 2015 survey results from NIDA report 3.1 percent of eighth graders used Spice.
+Males appear to be more likely to misuse this drug than females.
+The National Institute on Drug Abuse notes the results of a 2012 survey in which 14% of high school males used Spice, compared to 8% of their female peers.
+Misuse extends to those even younger than high school, as 2015 survey results from the National Institute on Drug Abuse report 3.1% of eighth-graders used Spice.

-People with mental illness may also be more likely to abuse Spice since they have a greater likelihood of drug abuse altogether.
-These conditions – mental health issues and substance abuse – often influence the development and perpetuation of each another, per Everyday Health.
+People with mental illness may also be more likely to misuse Spice since they have a greater likelihood of drug misuse altogether.
+These conditions – mental health issues and substance misuse – often influence the development and perpetuation of each other, per the National Institute on Drug Abuse.

 Spice produces a more intense high much more quickly than traditional marijuana does.
 For this reason, side effects are common, such as:

 - Nausea and vomiting.

 - Panic attacks.

 People who misuse Spice may suffer from increased anxiety.
 The high it produces is sedating, so loved ones may suspect something is off with a family member or friend who can’t seem to stay awake through dinner or who is falling asleep on the job.